 We model our vision for YoG mission trips after Acts 1:8b, "You will be my witnesses in Jerusalem [local], and in all Judea and Samaria [state and nationally], and to the ends of the earth [global]."
 We desire to teach the youth that missions begin in the backyard and from there extend across the globe.
 These trips exists to provide students with opportunities to share their faith in places and contexts that they might not otherwise have the opportunity to do so.
 For more information on the various trips CLICK HERE.

-We have hired our team for 2018.
-CLICK HERE to get to know this years Summer Staff.
-If you are interested in doing this for future summers, here's what you need to know: We are looking for college students who want to be a part of a team of people who love Jesus and love to hang out with teenagers.
+We are looking for college students who want to be a part of a team of people who love Jesus and love to hang out with teenagers.
 During the summer we offer full-time paid internships for college students who desire to experience youth ministry in the context of a local church, attend mission trips, and be discipled and taught by local church leaders.
-It starts May 23 and ends July 29th, 2019.
+It starts May 21 and ends July 27th, 2020.
 Download the Summer Staff Application HERE.
-Applications are due by March 31st.
+Applications are due by March 29th.
 Direct any questions to Tyler at .